JasonOnes/VA-doodles/README.md

 # ValAvg

-A simple web app to aid me in calculating buy/sell/hold amounts of various holdings come investment time.
+Notes/code snippets for a simple web app to aid me in calculating buy/sell/hold amounts of various holdings come investment time.
-A variation/combination of Michael Edelson's Value Averaging and Dollar Cost Averaging.
-I'm hoping to make it general enough to scope out to wider public.